united-computations/GunnHacks1.0/README.md

-gunnhacks
+GunnHacks
 =========
-Website for Gunn's inaugural hackaton.
+Website for Gunn's inaugural hackathon.

-Check it out at [http://www.gunnhacks.com].
+Check it out at (http://www.gunnhacks.com).